 Which one would we choose or recommend the most?
 To be honest, it would have to either the more powerful and longer 66cm corded hedge trimmer or the 51cm 18V cordless hedge trimmer as the 45cm was a little too small for our hedges.
 As our hedges go way past 10 metres in length, then our preference is definitely the 51cm cordless hedge trimmer with the 2 batteries as we prefer to avoid the hassle of navigating the cords, cables and extension cords as we work.

-If you need to spend less than £50 though on a hedge trimmer, then this 45cm will do the trick for you but please have limitations on your expectations as it less powerful and a lot shorter with smaller tooth gaps which explains its lower price point.
+If you need to spend less than £50 though on a hedge trimmer, then this 45cm will do the trick for you but please have limited expectations as it less powerful and a lot shorter with smaller tooth gaps which explains its lower price point.

 If I were to buy one tomorrow for a friend, again it would definitely be the cordless 51cm hedge trimmer with the 2 batteries as the batteries give a work time of 35 minutes and you always have a back up battery available in place which is always great to have when working with cordless electric tools.